apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

        //The drill-hostname is a node on which Drill is running.

-2-To configure the S3 storage plugin, complete the following steps:
+2-To configure the S3 storage plugin in Drill, complete the following steps:

    a.
-Click on the Storage page.
+Click on the **Storage** page.
    b.
 Find the S3 option on the page and then click **Update** next to the option.
    c.
-Configure the S3 storage plugin, specifying the bucket in the "connection" property, as shown in the following example:
+Configure the S3 storage plugin, specifying the bucket in the `"connection"` property, as shown in the following example:

-**Note:** The "config" section with the access key and endpoint properties are included in the following configuration as an example.
-Do not include the "config" section in your S3 configuration if you used core-site.xml to store your access keys.
+**Note:** The `"config"` block in the following S3 storage plugin configuration contains the access key and endpoint properties required if you want to define your AWS credentials in the storage plugin configuration.
+Do not include the `"config"` block in your S3 storage plugin configuration if you defined your AWS credentials in the core-site.xml file.

        {
 	"type": "file",